Back Office: Inventory Reports

 3. Transaction Time: The time of purchase/sale/transfer in/transfer out/consumption inventory

-4. SKU Code: The user defined code in Inventory Item creation screen (not a mandatory field)
+4. SKU Code: The unique code set when creating the Inventory Item (not a mandatory field)

 5. Category: The Category the Item was added under when created in Back Office (BO).